Dr. Ezri Hayat is currently working as a Lecturer in Construction Management, Teesside University, UK.

 Ezri completed his BSc in Civil Engineering from Trisakti University, Jakarta, Indonesia.
 He obtained his Master Degree in Construction Management, at the University of New South Wales, Sydney, Australia in 2008, under the prestigious scholarship sheme from the Australian Government, Australian Partnership Scholarship (APS).

-I then spent my early professional career time working with various international companies and donor organisation including GTZ, GHD, and UN-HABITAT for the reconstruction of earthquakes and tsunami affected areas, and several other post-disaster reconstruction projects in Indonesia.
-The issues and problems identified in the field, particularly with regards to how different organisations, including the governments, donors, and NGOs, plan, work and collaborate in post disaster reconstruction projects, encouraged me to investigate them further which eventually lead to me pursuing a PhD degree in Universit of Salford, UK.
+His interest on research in disaster management subject was instigated by having first hand experience and witness the impacts of the boxing day tsunami in 2004, in Banda Aceh, located on the top of Sumatra island in Indonesia.
+Ezri spent my early professional career time working with various international companies and donor organisation including GTZ, GHD, and UN-HABITAT for the reconstruction of earthquakes and tsunami affected areas, and several other post-disaster reconstruction projects in Indonesia.
+The issues and problems identified in the field, particularly with regards to how different organisations, including the governments, donors, and NGOs, plan, work and collaborate in post disaster reconstruction projects encouraged him to investigate them further, which eventually lead to pursuing a PhD degree at the University of Salford, UK.

-My research interests include disaster management, infrastructure reconstruction and international development.
-I am looking forward to the opportunity to have a joint collaboration with other researchers and professional from both the academia and the industry.
+His research interests include disaster management, infrastructure reconstruction and international development.
+Dr Ezri is looking forward to the opportunity to have a joint collaboration with other researchers and professional from both the academia and the industry.